Picking the best Chinese chef knife is not as straight forward as it may seem and here's why...

 The classic V shape is great for ambidextrous chopping and uber-straight push-cuts, and if you’re a bit of a speed chopper, you’ll appreciate the featherweight 10oz overall construction.

-We can’t fault this Zwilling blade, ergonomically speaking.
 The polymer handle is beautifully shaped for a comfortable hand-feel, the bolsterless hilt welcomes a stable pinch-grip, and the balance is spot on.

 Three stainless steel rivets secure the full tang blade and imbue a classic aestheticism.